kclhi/jupyter/README.md

 `--openstack-ssh-user [...] \` SSH user to login as, depending on instance base image (e.g. CentOS).
 `[machine-name]`

-If not supplying existing keys when creating the machine, ensure generated keys in `.docker/machine/machines/[machine-name]` are secured with passphrases, e.g. `ssh-keygen -p -f key.pem` and `ssh-keygen -p -m PEM -f key.pem` for SSH and TLS keys respectively.
+If not supplying existing keys when creating the machine, ensure generated keys in `.docker/machine/machines/[machine-name]` are secured with passphrases, e.g. `ssh-keygen -p -f id_rsa` and `ssh-keygen -p -m PEM -f key.pem` for SSH and TLS keys respectively.

 Or, connect to an existing machine using software such as [machine-share](https://github.com/bhurlow/machine-share).